forkachild/imagine/README.md

   - **`source: String`**: GLSL code snippet implementing a `vec4 process(vec4 color)` function.
   - **`intensity: Float`**: Mixing factor of pixel from this and the previous layer.
 Must lie between 0.0f to 1.0f.
   - **`blendMode: ImagineBlendMode`**: How to blend the current layer atop the previous layer.
-- 2 purposeful modes of operation
+- 2 purposeful modes of operation:
   - **`preview`**: Scaled down image for low memory footprint and faster viewport previews, invoked by `ImagineEngine.updatePreview()`.
   - **`export`**: Full resolution mode for extracting an edited `Bitmap`, invoked by `ImagineEngine.exportBitmap()`.